lin-alg/Wplace_Terminator/README.md

 ---

 ### Overview
-Wplace_Locator is a light floating browser extension that helps you:
+Wplace_Versatile_Tool is a light floating browser extension that helps you:
 - Copy and share pixel coordinates (four-values: TlX, TlY, PxX, PxY);
 - Convert those four-values into latitude/longitude and open the location on wplace.live;
 - Auto-fill coordinate inputs on supported pages to save manual work.